Badak LNG

-Badak LNG, or formerly known as PT Badak Natural Gas Liquefaction or PT Badak NGL, is the largest liquefied natural gas (LNG) company in Indonesia and one of large LNG plants in the world.
+Badak LNG, or formerly known as PT Badak Natural Gas Liquefaction or PT Badak NGL, is the largest liquefied natural gas (LNG) company in Indonesia and one of the largest LNG plants in the world.
 The company is located in Bontang, East Kalimantan, and has 8 process train (A - H) capable of producing 22.5 Million Metric Tonnes Per Annum (MTPA) of LNG.
 Badak LNG is one of the big contributors to GDP for both Bontang and Indonesia in petroleum and gas sector.
 Badak LNG is also one of LNG plants in Indonesia besides Arun LNG, Donggi Senoro LNG, and Tangguh LNG.

 Etymology and Terms

-The word "Badak" is originated from Badak natural gas field in Samberah, Nilam and Mutiara fields in district of Muara Badak, East Kutai Regency; near Mahakam delta river.
+The word "Badak" is originated from Badak natural gas field in Samberah, Nilam and Mutiara fields in district of Muara Badak, Kutai Kartanegara Regency; near Mahakam delta river.

 There are several references to PT Badak NGL.
 Among them are "LNG Badak", "PT Badak NGL", "PT Badak NGL Co.", "Badak LNG".